shinyquagsire23/monado/doc/targets.md

 form the target.
-For instance, an OpenXR runtime must expose `xrNegotiateLoaderRuntimeInterface`: this function is provided by the OpenXR state tracker `st_oxr`, so the OpenXR runtime target just has to link the state tracker in and ensure it is present in the final build product.
+For instance, an OpenXR runtime must expose `xrNegotiateLoaderRuntimeInterface`: this function is provided by the OpenXR state tracker `st_oxr`, so the OpenXR runtime target just has to link the state tracker in and ensure that symbol is present and visible in the final build product.

 Then, the target must provide access to the collection of devices desired.
 Target device access is provided by implementing the `xrt_instance` interface in